hakbrk/ETL-Project/README.md

 + ETL_Movie_Data_ERD - ERD of the movies_db
 * ETL_Film_Project_DDL - Schema code for movies_db
 - Movies_ETL.ipynb - Jupyter Notebook Python Code file used for development of the movies_metadata.csv data extraction, authored by Martha Aguilar
-+ movies_metadata - CSV file with data to be extracted by Movies_ETL-MAG.ipynb
-* unique_indmID.csv - File of imdb_id's used to run API calls during development
 - OMDB_Data.ipynb - Jupyter Notebook Python Code file used for development of the OMDB API data calls, authored by John Hawkins and improvements made with the assistance of Martha Aguilar.
 -Data
 	- actor_df.csv - Output file of actor data used as backup